 - 1.5 The Council's vision is "to be a Council to be proud of delivering services that are lean, local and fair".
 Several values have been established to deliver this vision by continuing to be an innovative organisation which: - Prioritises customers and the services that are most important to quality of life; - Work as 'one council' to provide a joined up approach; - Is open and accountable in the way that it makes decisions; - Develops and values employees; - Promotes equality and diversity; and - Works in partnership to benefit the Borough.
-Our values underpin the way in which we will deliver our priorities and achieve our vision.

-- 1.6 Over the next 3 years (2012/13 2014/15), the Council has established several Corporate Priorities, which are detailed below.
-The Service works toward these priorities in the following areas: - Balancing the budget and providing the best possible services within the resources available; By continuing to employ new and modern ways of working, the Service is flexible, responsive, efficient and effective representing excellent value for money.
+- 1.6 The Council has established several Corporate Priorities, which are detailed below.
+The Service works toward these priorities in the following areas: - Balancing the budget and providing the best possible services within the resources available;

+By continuing to employ new and modern ways of working, the Service is flexible, responsive, efficient and effective representing excellent value for money.